 Laura teaching guests how to filet a fish in her kitchen

-2. Thanks to staple Italian dishes such as pasta and pizza, most people associate Italian food as a cuisine that is heavily focused on carbohydrates.
+2. Thanks to staple Italian dishes such as pasta and pizza, most people associate Italian food with a cuisine that is heavily focused on carbohydrates.
 Is this actually true?

 Not at all - this is definitely a myth.
 Authentic Italian meals cover an enormous variety of dishes using fresh, natural ingredients.
 We start with “antipasti”, usually a selection of hot and cold appetizers.
 This is followed by “primi”, the pasta course, served in far smaller portions than you often see outside of Italy, and prepared differently so it is lighter and more nutritious.
 Then comes the “secondo”, the main course, of fish, seafood or meat, with a “contorno” (side dish) of vegetables or salad, and then “dolce” (dessert), caffe (espresso) and digestivi (a digestive, like limoncello).